-EPS CEO Obradovic explains the financial impact of DSO companies action toward debtors for electricity bills22.
-May 2013. / News Serbia Energy
+EPS CEO Obradovic explains the financial impact of DSO companies action toward debtors for electricity bills, News Serbia Energy

 “Elektrodistribucija Srbije” does not turn electricity off to consumers selectively i.e. there are no protected ones”, Acting Managing Director of EPS, Aleksandar Obradovic, stated.